My intention and approach in recording this project is to welcome you into my musical world.

 For the other pieces, I worked on the various aspects, versions and ideas over a 5 year period revisiting, arranging, rearranging, and scoring.
 It was really only until December of 2016 that the project came to life in its entirety.

 So began the next journey or should I say adventure.
-I had heard of and had always wanted to work at Real World – the premise and the allure of possibility.
+I had heard of and had always wanted to work at Real World – Peter Gabriel's Studio in England

 I footnoted one work, Endless June, with “Lake Tahoe” based on a track off of Kate Bush’s, 50 Words for Snow.
 To make a long story short, Patrick Phillips (who recorded that track) entered my life – as my engineer at Real World Studios.
 I loved the sound of his work with Kate Bush – and his demeanor and patience was wonderful.